 - The TIS (Telephone Interpreting Service) is available to assist you if English is not your preferred language.

-- If you have a hearing or speech impairment, the National Relay Service can assist or you can access the My Aged Care Online Services and in a few easy steps register and provide personal details.
+- If you have a hearing or speech impairment, the National Relay Service can assist or you can access the My Aged Care Online Services and in a few easy steps register.
+You will need your medicare card to complete the registration process.

 - You will need your medicare card to complete the registration process.